swelbo/swelbo/README.md

 </p>

 <p align='center'>
-  Do you like my open source projects? <a href='https://stars.github.com/nominate/'>Nominate me to Github Stars ⭐</a> or <a href='https://github.com/sponsors/alexandresanlim'>sponsor me ❤️</a>
+  Do you like my projects? <a href='https://stars.github.com/swelbo/'>Nominate me to Github Stars ⭐</a> or <a href='https://github.com/sponsors/swelbo'>sponsor me ❤️</a>
 </p>

 <!-- <details align='center'>